julianurgaregui/julianurgaregui/README.md

 ## About me
 - 🤵🏽 I'm 26 years old and I live in 🇦🇷
-- 👨🏽‍🎓 Student of University Technology in Mechatronica at UTN
+- 👨🏽‍🎓 Student of Product Design at Integral Higher Design Institute.
 - 📝 I am a UX designer, specialized in Writing.
 - 💻 I am an enthusiast of new technologies and their impact on people's lives